 - Thank the candidate for his/her time and interest.

-> - Promote a relaxed environment with free-flowing conversation when looking to hire a new employee.
+- Promote a relaxed environment with free-flowing conversation.

-> - Ask structured questions that will require some thought on the part of the candidate.
+- Ask structured questions that will require some thought on the part of the candidate.

 - Listen carefully to the candidate's answers.
 If they do not provide you with specific results, probe until they do.

 - Explain the selection process to the candidate.
 Offer realistic time frames and stick to your word with timely follow up.

 regarded by employment experts as "off-limits" during an

 interview.
 Most of these items relate directly to Federal and State

 employment laws.
 Legislation covering equal employment opportunity is

 Check not only Federal laws, but also your own State laws and

 guidelines.
 Remember, State laws can vary.
 Consult an attorney for legal